How to Write a Press Release

 3. The first paragraph: Get to the point

-This is the most important part of your press release so think about what the reader would be interested in knowing.
-Instead of focusing the idea to get a news coverage, see this as a marketing effort and include valuable content that will capture your target audience’s attention.
+This is the most important part of your press release, so think about what the reader would be interested in knowing.
+Instead of focusing the idea to get news coverage, see this as a marketing effort and include valuable content that will capture your target audience’s attention.

-The first paragraph of a press release is where many people lose their audience.
+The first paragraph is where many people usually lose their audience.
 They either go into too much detail, use jargon or fail to express the reason for writing the release in a coherent way.
 Get to the point and avoid using technical or complicated language.
-Journalists will easily ignore your press release if they can’t catch the main idea in the first paragraph.
+Journalists will easily ignore your news release if they can’t catch the main idea in the first paragraph.

-Quick Tip: Remember why you’re writing a press release:
+Quick Tip: Remember why you’re writing the press release:

 - Did you release a new version of an existing product?